bloxstreet/support/tickets/player-report-format.md

 ---

-# Player Reports
+# Player Report Format
-When you create a ticket for a player report, please use the format that is found below.
-Any player report that is not in the format will be ignored.
+When creating a ticket for a player report, community members should use the format found below.
+Any player report not in the format will be ignored.

 - [ ] **Their Username:**